Green iguana: Geographic variation

+Senses

 Green iguanas have excellent vision, enabling them to detect shapes and motions at long distances.
 As green iguanas have only a few rod cells, they have poor vision in low-light conditions.
 At the same time, they have cells called double-cone cells that give them sharp color vision and enable them to see ultraviolet wavelengths.
 This ability is highly useful when basking so they can ensure they absorb enough sunlight to produce vitamin D.

 Green iguanas have a white photosensory organ on the top of their heads called the parietal eye (also called the third eye, pineal eye, or pineal gland), in contrast to most other lizards that have lost this primitive feature.
 This "eye" has only a rudimentary retina and lens and cannot form images, but is sensitive to changes in light and dark and can detect movement.
 This helps the iguana detect predators stalking it from above.